Polymer/old-docs-site/index.md

 The overall aim of {{site.project_title}} is to manage the complexity of building web applications.
 Our principles are:

 **Everything is a component** — Encapsulation is the key to creating scalable, maintainable applications.
 All {{site.project_title}} resources are components, even ones that are non-visual.
-To construct an app, a developer creates new components, or uses ones the {{site.project_title}} provides, and assembles them together.
+To construct an app, a developer creates new components, or uses ones {{site.project_title}} provides, and assembles them together.
 Focusing on individual, composable building blocks allows developers to "think locally" about their application, reducing complexity.
 With this divide-and-conquer approach, applications can simultaneously be simple and arbitrarily complicated.

 **Extreme pragmatism** — Developers should write the **minimum** amount of code possible to create their application.
 Anything repetitive should be re-factored into a component, handled by {{site.project_title}} itself, or added into the browser platform itself. {{site.project_title}} provides simple syntax without reducing features, and avoids boilerplate wherever possible.